shlemiel/vimrc/README.md

-# shlemiel-vimrc
+# general-vimrc

-Its goal is to provide a simple, consistent set of enhancements suited for **general-purpose use of Vim**.<br />
+Its goal is to provide a simple, consistent, yet powerful set of enhancements suited for **using Vim as a general purpose editor**.<br />
 (This is a fork of the [amix-vimrc](https://github.com/amix/vimrc).)